Swadesh06/BYOP_Repro_UPop/README.md

   - Test set: 10,000 images
  - Note: The CIFAR-10 dataset does not come with a predefined development (validation) set.
 Researchers often partition the training set to create a validation set for hyperparameter tuning and model evaluation during development.
 A common practice is to use 45,000 images for training and set aside 5,000 for validation.

-  -The Python codes provided in this repository download and implement the model and the dataset in the code itself, as they are directly callable.
+- The Python codes provided in this repository download and implement the model and the dataset in the code itself, as they are directly callable.
+There is no requirement of setting paths in the code or placing files in specifc folders.
+# Installation
+  - Requiremnts:
+    - Python : 3.11
+    - Torch : 2.2.0
+    - TQDM : 4.66.1
+    - TorchVision:
+    - HuggingFace library of Transformers : 4.17.0
+    -  cuda : 11.8 (P100 GPU Accelerator)
+    -  NumPy: 1.16.4 or higher

+# Setup